testobsessed/chatWordCount/README.md

 (Note that I tried this with Anthropic's Claude, but Claude declined to play.)

-## Defining WordCount Computer Success Criteria
+## Success Criteria for the WordCount Computer

 What would be "good enough" to move forward with ChatGPT as the WordCount computer?
-Ultimately I decided that ChatGPT had to:
+The computer has to be able to:
 * Generate different types of responses based on context (e.g. word count results, information, error messages)
 * Faithfully execute the instructions as written with no creative interpretation or missing steps
 * Produce the same output every time for a given input if the instructions had not changed
 * Show the current instruction set if asked
 * Allow the instructions to be updated

-It is worth noting that I iterated on the computer role instructions in the original simulation several times.
+It is worth noting that I did not manage to draft a successful set of computer role instructions in the original simulation the first time.
+It took several tries.
-Participants acting as computers tended to interpret the code to mean what they thought the programmers intended rather than what the programmers actually wrote.
+The people in the computer role tended to interpret the code to mean what they thought the programmers intended rather than what the programmers actually wrote.
 There is probably a lesson here about how writing good instructions